-Selecting the correct cables, connectors and fuses
+Selecting the correct cables, connectors, and fuses

 They might seem cheap and insignificant, but cables connectors and fuses are critical to the safe and effective function of your solar system.
-In this article, we will describe how to measure up the correct thickness and size cable for your system; rate a fuse according to the cable thickness; and make good connections so that all your solar products fit together safely and securely!
+In this article, we will describe how to: measure up the correct thickness and cable size for your system; rate a fuse according to the cable thickness; and make good connections so that all your solar products fit together safely and securely!

 Getting the right cables

 When installing wiring in boats and vehicles, it is important that a multi-stranded cable is used.
 Household wiring with a single or a few stiff strands is not suitable as it is liable to break when exposed to vibration.

 It is also wise to stick to the standard colours of red (positive) and black (negative) when installing DC wiring, to avoid confusion with any AC wiring.

 Standard or slimline automotive wiring can be used, but a tri-rated cable will tolerate higher temperatures without burning - a good idea if your cables are running through insulation or in tight bundles.